tobyking3/viking-wars/PITCHME.md

 ### Summary

 - A lot of games and programming
-- Key Terminology
+- Cross-disciplinary
-- How it Works (high-level)
+- Challenging but fun